Spark Shell is an interactive shell through which we can access Spark’s API. Spark provides the shell in two programming languages : Scala and Python.

 ~$ kill -9 8906

-In this tutorial – Scala Spark Shell, we have learnt the usage of Spark Shell using Scala programming language with the help of Word Count Example.
+In this Apache Spark Tutorial – Scala Spark Shell, we have learnt the usage of Spark Shell using Scala programming language with the help of Word Count Example.